tomalaforge/angular-challenges/apps/context-outlet-type/README.md

 As we can see, student is of type "any".
 We want to infer the correct type.

-But in this part, we can pass to ListComponent, a list of any types.
+But in this part, we can pass to ListComponent, a list of **any object**.
 And we still want the correct type to be infered.

 ## Submitting your work